 Here are the ways how braces improve your jawline:

 Fixing Overbite or class 2 malocclusion

-This is the condition when your upper teeth stick out too far ahead of lower teeth.
+This is the condition when your upper teeth stick out too far ahead of your lower teeth.
 This results in a sunken cheek.

-As the top teeth are protruded, you can’t close your mouth without getting help from lower lips.
+As your top teeth are protruded, you can’t close your mouth without getting help from lower lips.
 When you force your lower lips to cover up the upper teeth, the muscle of your chin gets stretched.

 This makes your chin look weak and affects your jawline.
 When you get braces, they fix the overbite and you get the straight front teeth.

 So, you don’t have to give stress on your chin and cheek.
 You get a stronger chin, a better look, and an improved jawline.

 Correcting Underbite or class 3 malocclusion